Arjith8/NeetCodeMastery/2_pointers.md

         - Time Taken: 4:20m
         - Self Evaluation: Surprised, but ya still need to do again for prep

+    - Attempt 2:
+        - Too easy
+        - Time Taken: dk
+        - Self Evaluation: It took a sec to realise it was 2 pointer but still good, no need to do again if there isnt time

 ### Question 3.
 - Goal: 3Sum
 - Link: https://neetcode.io/problems/three-integer-sum?list=neetcode150